-(22) Prayer for Condonation of Delay - If cause of action is considered as date of Connection dated 08.01.2018 then there is no delay, as Appellants have submitted their Complaint in IGRC on 06.01.2020 means within 2 years limit.
-But if the cause of action dated is considered as 17.11.2017 i.e., the date of Payment of Supervision Charges, then their application to IGRC is delayed by 1 month 20 days.
-The Appellants hereby apologize for the delay & pray the Hon'ble Ombudsman to please condone the delay and oblige.
+(22) Prayer for Condonation of Delay - If cause of action dated is considered as 12.10.2017 or 29.12.2017, then there is no delay, as the Appellants have submitted their Complaint in IGRC on 30.09.2019 means within 2 years limit.
+But if the cause of action date is considered as 07.12.2016 i.e., the date of Payment of Supervision Charges, then their application to IGRC is delayed by 9 months 24 days say around 10 months.
+We hereby apologize for the delay & pray the Hon'ble Ombudsman to please condone the delay and oblige.

-- (23) Common Legal Say in Infrastructure Cost Refund Cases Common & legal important considerations necessary to be observed with respect to refund of Infrastructure Cost are as below. - (1) Infrastructure Cost Recovery not allowed as per Supply Code regulations and as per Order in case of "Schedule of Charges" dated 08.09.2006 in Case No. 70/2005 by MERC.
-This recovery is allowed only in DDF Cases on the basis of Supply Code Regulation No. 3.3.3 and as defined in the order dated 08.09.2006 and as clarified in the MERC Order dated 16.02.2008.
-Hence SLC/ORC/ORC-P/Actual Non DDF all recovered or imposed charges are refundable. - (2) DDF Concept as per Regulation No. 3.3.3 of Supply Code Defined in Schedule of Changes Order dated 08.09.2006.

-In the MSEDCL Comm.
+(23) Common Legal Say in Infrastructure Cost Refund Cases

+Common & legal important considerations necessary to be observed with respect to refund of Infrastructure Cost are as below.

+- a) Infrastructure Cost Recovery not allowed as per Supply Code regulations and as per Order in case of "Schedule of Charges" dated 08.09.2006 in Case No. 70/2005 by MERC.
+This recovery is allowed only in DDF Cases on the basis of Supply Code Regulation No. 3.3.3 and as defined in the order dated 08.09.2006 and as clarified in the Commission's Order dated 16.02.2008.
+Hence SLC/ORC/ORC-P/Actual Non DDF all recovered or imposed charges are refundable. - b) DDF Concept as per Regulation No. 3.3.3 of Supply Code Defined in Schedule of Changes Order dated 08.09.2006. - In the MSEDCL Comm.
 Circular No. 43 dated 27.09.2006 it is clearly stated that Infrastructure Cost cannot be recovered from the consumers except DDF.
-Hence in all Non DDF cases Infrastructure Cost is refundable.

-(3) Cost Recovered/Imposed - In some cases the cost of infrastructure is recovered by MSEDCL, and the work is done by MSEDCL.
+Hence in all Non DDF cases Infrastructure Cost is refundable. - c) Cost Recovered/Imposed In some cases the cost of infrastructure is recovered by MSEDCL and the work is done by MSEDCL.
 In some cases, means in ORC-P and in so called DDF named cases, cost is imposed on the consumers.
 Here it is necessary to note that the principle is established by MERC and confirmed further by APTEL and further by Hon'ble Supreme Court that Infrastructure Cost cannot be recovered from Consumers.
 In many cases MSEDCL submits that cost is not recovered from consumers, hence they are not eligible for refund.
-But it is clear from the orders of MERC, APTEL & SC that such recovery is not allowed.
-Hence to impose the cost on the consumers has no sanctity in the eyes of the law.
-Hence any action taken by MSEDCL imposing the cost is abinitio void.
-All such estimates, directions or agreements or undertaking by the MSEDCL are illegal & void and such illegal actions must be rejected.
+But is clear from the orders of MERC, APTEL & SC that such recovery is not allowed.
+Hence to impose the cost on the consumers has not sanctity in the eyes of the law.
+Hence any action taken by MSEDCL by imposing the cost is ab-initio void.
+All such estimates, directions or agreements or undertaking by the MSEDCL are illegal & ab-initio void and such illegal actions must be rejected.
 It clearly means that such imposed costs must be refunded to the concerned consumers.